MedRAX: Medical Reasoning Agent for Chest X-ray: Experiments

 \subsection{Experimental Setup}

-We evaluate MedRAX against four models: LLaVA-Med, a finetuned LLaVA-13B model for biomedical visual question answering (\cite{li2024llava}, CheXagent, a Vicuna-13B VLM trained for CXR interpretation \cite{chexagent}, along with GPT-4o and Llama-3.2-90B Vision as popular closed and open-source multimodal LLMs respectively.
+We evaluate MedRAX against four core models: LLaVA-Med, a finetuned LLaVA-13B model for biomedical visual question answering \cite{li2024llava}, CheXagent, a Vicuna-13B VLM trained for CXR interpretation \cite{chexagent}, along with GPT-4o and Llama-3.2-90B Vision as popular closed and open-source multimodal LLMs respectively.
+Additionally, we compare against baseline models from recent literature including RadFM \cite{wu2023generalistfoundationmodelradiology}, a generalist foundation model for radiology, MAIRA-1 \cite{hyland2024maira1specialisedlargemultimodal}, a specialized multimodal model for radiology report generation, LLaVA-Rad \cite{zambranochaves2024llavarad}, a radiology-adapted version of LLaVA, and Med-PaLM M 84B \cite{tu2023generalistbiomedicalai}, a large-scale biomedical foundation model, with performance values obtained from M4CXR paper \cite{park2024m4cxrexploringmultitaskpotentials}.